 It's 800, it's 941 Sean.

-Um it's it's pretty amazing the way this thing worked, but you got 50 people charged, 33 parents, as well as some college coaches and associates and mastermind of Rick Singer, and um 25 million in total bribes and uh bribe money paid out by the parents to get their kids into these these schools when they didn't either have the grades or any athletic ability whatsoever.
+It's pretty amazing the way this thing worked, but you got 50 people charged, 33 parents, as well as some college coaches and associates and mastermind of Rick Singer, and 25 million in total bribes and bribe money paid out by the parents to get their kids into these schools when they didn't either have the grades or any athletic ability whatsoever.

-You st it's so different if you play sports uh today than in the past.
+It's so different if you play sports today than in the past.

-Like when I played sports, it was you know, hockey, football, basketball, baseball, uh, stickball, street hot.
+Like when I played sports, it was hockey, football, basketball, baseball, stick ball, street hockey.

-And I'm telling my team here, I'm like, well, that that's the way it should be, because they're bringing a special talent and experience that they work so hard over the years for, and which by the way, the schools should verify.
+And I'm telling my team here, I'm like, well, that's the way it should be because they're bringing a special talent and experience that they worked so hard over the years for, and which, by the way, the school should verify.

 You can go back and look at the records of any kid, you know, from when they're nine years old.